tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Indicates a signature algorithm using EdDSA as defined in
   {{RFC8032}} or its successors.
 Note that these correspond to the "PureEdDSA" algorithms and not the "prehash" variants.

+ecdsa_sha1
+: Indicates a signature algorithm using ECDSA and SHA-1.
+This value refers solely to signatures which appear in certificates and is not defined for use in signed TLS handshake messages.
 {:br }

-rsa_pkcs1_sha1, dsa_sha1, and ecdsa_sha1 SHOULD NOT be offered.
-Clients
-offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
+rsa_pkcs1_sha1 and ecdsa_sha1 SHOULD NOT be offered.
+Clients offering these values (e.g., for backwards compatibility) MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
 TLS 1.3 servers MUST NOT offer a SHA-1